Chestergc/SoftPWM/README.md

 --Problem 14, What number under a million gives the longest collatz sequence?--

+--A case peaked my interest, numbers n such that nˆ2 and nˆ4 have the same digital sum.--

 For some reason I really can't decide if I want to keep using sublime or start using atom, I mean, both of them are exactly the same, atom has git integration, and sublime has easy package managing.

 Or at least that's how they feel.